i-oktav-i/storybook-react-utils/README.md

   <code>getPropFlatterWrapper</code>
 </h3>

-This wrapper replace object prop with its fields.
-NOTE: because of typing restrictions, it is required to call the function twice.
-First time without arguments and with generic param, and second time just with arguments.
+This wrapper replace object prop with its fields __(can be proxied)__. __NOTE:__ because of typing restrictions, it is required to call the function twice.
+First time without arguments and with generic param to provide typings, and second time just with arguments.

 ```tsx
 /* ./Component.tsx */